JD.com: Collaborations and former partnerships

-Tencent acquired a 15% stake in JD.com in 2014 by paying cash and handing over its e-commerce businesses Paipai & QQ Wanggou plus a stake in Yixun to JD.com, to build a stronger competitor to Alibaba Group Holding Ltd. In 2015, JD.com and Tencent announced the launch of the "Jingteng Plan" (京腾计划), a portmanteau of the two companies' names, which allows merchants to establish a brand and promote marketing effectiveness by linking JD.com consumption data with Tencent social data.
+Tencent acquired a 15% stake in JD.com in 2014 by paying cash and handing over its e-commerce businesses Paipai & QQ Wanggou plus a stake in Yixun to JD.com, to build a stronger competitor to Alibaba Group Holding Ltd. After it opened in 2015 and offered competition to Alibaba's e-commerce sites, it jumped into foreign sales.
+Their competition was often touted as a 'cat and dog war', with Alibaba at 59% and JD at 23% B2C share.
+More recently, in 2026, the two were competing in food delivery services, with JD.com facing a Q4 loss, its first in nearly four years.
+In 2015, JD.com and Tencent announced the launch of the "Jingteng Plan" (京腾计划), a portmanteau of the two companies' names, which allows merchants to establish a brand and promote marketing effectiveness by linking JD.com consumption data with Tencent social data.

 Walmart sold its Chinese e-Commerce business Yihaodian to JD.com in 2016 in exchange for a 5.9% equity stake valued at $1.5 billion.
 In October, Walmart filed 13G, revealing it nearly doubled its stake in JD.com to 10.9% In February 2017, Walmart increased investment in JD.com to 289.1 million shares, or 12.1%.
 In April, JD.com participated in the Salone del Mobile, featuring the installation Matrix, at the Università Statale of Milan.
 JD.com and Walmart launched the first annual JD-Walmart 8 August shopping festival in July.
 Walmart sold its approximate $3.7 billion stake in JD.com in August 2024; the companies have noted that they will continue commercial cooperation.

 In January 2018, JD.com invested in Vietnam's online retail service tiki.vn for $50 million.
 In February, JD.com invested in France & the UK.
 Metcash partnered with JD.Com in May 2018 to sell groceries in China.

 On 4 September 2018, JD.com signed a strategic agreement with Ruyi.
 Based on this partnership, JD and Ruyi will jointly establish fashion and lifestyle concept stores in core cities, such as Shanghai and Beijing.

 In January 2022, JD.com partnered with Shopify to begin selling Shopify's brands via its cross-border e-commerce site in China.

-In March 2024, JD.com partnered with Geopost to develop “comprehensive shipping solutions” between China and Europe.
-Additionally, its partnership with Evri allows European businesses to access JD.com’s marketplace, connecting them with Chinese consumers.
+In March 2024, JD.com partnered with Geopost to develop "comprehensive shipping solutions" between China and Europe.
+Additionally, its partnership with Evri allows European businesses to access JD.com's marketplace, connecting them with Chinese consumers.